 You’ll find that you’ll change the most nappies with your newborn.
-A newborn baby can average around 12 changes in a 24-hour period but you may be relieved to hear that this does slow down as your baby gets older (phew!).
-This is the time however when your nappy disposal unit will be your best friend.
+A newborn baby can average around 12 changes in a 24-hour period, but will be relieved to hear that this does slow down as your baby gets older.

 What your baby is fed can also determine how often they poop.
-Breast milk contains a natural laxative, so breastfed babies can poop more often, especially in the early days.
-Formula is harder for babies to digest, which changes the texture of their poop to make it more solid.
+Breast milk contains a natural laxative, so breastfed babies often poop more, especially in the early days.
+Formula is harder for babies to digest, which changes the texture of their poop and makes it more solid.
 This means it’s more likely for them to become constipated.

-Baby poop comes in all sorts of shades and forms and can keep even the most experienced parent guessing.
-Let us help demystify that nappy for you with our handy baby poop guide….
+Baby poop comes in all sorts of shades and forms, and it can keep even the most experienced parent guessing.
+Let us help demystify that nappy for you with our handy baby poop guide…

 After the meconium has passed, your baby’s poop will start to change to a lighter greeny-black colour and then on to a yellow hue.
 It is also often quite bright.
 The texture will change too, from sticky to grainy, even loose.
 It should be soft and easy to pass.
 The biggest surprise for new parents is often the smell, as it is far sweeter than you might anticipate - a breastfeeding bonus!

-It is a little more difficult for a baby to digest formula than breast milk and this results in some small differences in their poop.
-Bottle-fed baby poop is likely to be bulkier than breast-fed baby poop.
+It's a little more difficult for a baby to digest formula than breast milk and this results in some small differences in their poop.
+Bottle-fed baby poop is likely to be bulkier than breastfed baby poop.
 Colour-wise, you can expect the poop to be a paler yellow or yellowish brown and it will be stronger smelling.
-Fortunately, your nappy disposal system should be helping you keep those nasty niffs away.

 Yes, your baby can achieve some real force behind that poop!
-Don’t be surprised if that poop you’ve waited longer than usual for has made its way out of the nappy.
+Don’t be surprised if that poop you’ve waited longer than usual for has made its way out of their nappy.